 From a personnel perspective, using a DBMS requires hiring a DBA staff, training developers in the proper usage of the DBMS, and possibly hiring additional systems programmers for managing installation and integrating the DBMS into the IT infrastructure.
 Dealing with additional complexity is also a concern when implementing a DBMS.

-The DBMS itself is a complex piece of software that requires in-depth knowledge to properly implement and manage.
+The DBMS software is complex and requires in-depth knowledge to properly implement and manage.
 But the DBMS interfaces with many other IT components, such as the OS, transaction processing systems, programming languages and networking software.
 Ensuring the proper configuration and efficiency of such a complicated setup can be difficult and cause performance slowdowns or even system outages.

 DBMS use cases